Tadukoo/TadukooBibleBukkit/README.md

       * [ part # ] defaults to 1.
 	  * [ translation ] defaults to whatever is set in the config.yml.
    * Note: [ part # ] is not the chapter #.
+   * ? will tell you what is in that book.

 Permissions
 -----------